- Open tomorrow

 Adult Groups (18+)

-- MAAM is currently welcoming groups for self-guided visits to the Museum with advance notice.
+- MAAM is currently welcoming groups for self-guided visits and a limited number of guided visits to the museum with advance notice.

 - Group visits are free.

 - At this time, MAAM is unable to offer guided experiences for the general public.

 - All groups of five (5) or more individuals must register at least two weeks in advance of the anticipated visit date, even if self-guided.